LiliaFramework/Lilia/docs/docs/libraries/lia.workshop.md

 **Purpose**

-Sends the cached list of Workshop IDs to a player.
+Sends the cached Workshop-ID list to a player.

 **Parameters**